-As required by the National Audit Office (NAO) we are required to provide a statement to the NAO on your consolidation schedule.
+As required by the Local Audit Code of Practice we are required to provide a statement on your consolidation schedule.
 We comply with this by checking that your summarisation schedule is consistent with your annual accounts.
-No issues have been identified from our work.
+We have identified some variances above 300k that will be included as part of our Assurance Certificate.